-As of April 15, 2019, the following activity does not meet the requirement for stand-alone training for certification required to obtain a waiver and is only to be used as supplementary education.
-Participants can earn a Letter of Completion only.
+As of April 15, 2019, the following activity stopped meeting the requirement for stand-alone training for certification required to obtain a waiver and is now archived material.

 Goal: To provide training to providers in order to increase knowledge about prescribing buprenorphine to their patients with opioid use disorder.